taytom258/terraria/README.md

     docker.io/taytom259/terraria:latest
 ```

-After the initial world generation you can specify the world by passing the flag to the server as shown below to run the server without input.
+After the initial world generation you can specify the world by specifying the .wld file within an environment variable.
 > [!NOTE]
 > Make sure you have set your settings within your serverconfig.txt located within the /config bind mount.
 ```